 The Covid-19 pandemic is creating daily challenges for everyone.
 We remain open to assist you 24/7 and have systems in place to attend to your Family Law matter during this time.

 What is spousal maintenance?

-Following the breakdown of a relationship, under the Family Law Act a party to a marriage or a de facto relationship is liable to financially maintain the other party if the other party is unable to adequately support themselves.
+Following the breakdown of a relationship, under the Family Law Act, a party to a marriage or a de facto relationship is liable to financially maintain the other party if the other party cannot adequately support themselves.

-The threshold is whether the payer is reasonably able to pay spousal maintenance and whether the other party is unable to support themselves adequately.
+The threshold is whether the payer can reasonably pay spousal maintenance and whether the other party cannot support themselves adequately.